 Is it any good?

-If you like the Alice in Wonderland story -- and it's hard to imagine who doesn't -- this adaptation, the 12th chronologically, which combines bits from both the Alice and Looking Glass stories, offers up the usual charm: Alice is a delightfully curious and intelligent girl, and the characters from the Mad Hatter to the Queen of Hearts to rose-painting cards and talking cats, will entertain.
+If you like the story -- and it's hard to imagine who doesn't -- this adaptation, the 12th chronologically, which combines bits from both the Alice and Looking Glass tales, offers up the usual charm.
+Alice is a delightfully curious and intelligent girl, and the characters from the Mad Hatter to the Queen of Hearts to rose-painting cards and talking cats, will entertain.
 Combining a mix of CGI, Henson-created puppets and live action, the film looks terrific, even years after its debut.

 Still, some of the scenes drag a little, and it feels packed full of big-named actors who sometimes feel dropshipped in for face time, slowing down what it should be punching up.
 But this is largely a quibble, and children are unlikely to notice or care, so long as they have the attention span to stick with it for over two hours.

 Families can talk about curiosity as a positive quality and a negative quality.
 What sayings have you heard about curiosity as a quality in people and whether it's good or bad?
 How have you seen them depicted in other shows?
 Are you curious?
 Has it ever gotten you into trouble?